😎😱 French celebrities made these spelling mistakes. Don't make the same.

 Join me this Saturday, December 3rd at 2pm for an exclusive showcase.

-Here you have two mistakes.
-As in Angela's sentence, and it was about the same month, December is always written with a lower case.
+Here you have two errors.
+As in Angèle's sentence, and this was about the same month, December is always written with a lower case letter.

 Find me.
 You must always hyphenate a verb with the pronoun that follows it.

 Kylian Mbappé.
-I don't know if it's necessary to introduce him to you.
-He is an international soccer star.
-He is talking to a little girl.
+I don't know if I need to introduce him to you.
+He's an international soccer star.
+Here he's talking to a little girl.

 *Post reading*.